Automating document intake

-3. Extract (optional) — a template that runs extraction inline.
-Picking a template auto-resolves the source and category.
+• Extract Data (optional): a template that runs extraction inline.
+Picking it auto-resolves the source and file category; the standalone category selector hides.

-There are no schedule or cron triggers.
-Delivery is push-based — Gmail pipes new-message events into Document Blueprint via Pub/Sub; Drive uses a Changes API webhook channel — so matching messages typically appear within a minute of arrival.
+Delivery is push-based: Gmail pipes new-message events in via Pub/Sub, Drive uses a Changes API webhook.
+Matches typically appear within a minute.

 Walkthrough: vendor invoices from Gmail

-Your AP team forwards every vendor invoice to a Gmail label Paperwork/Invoices.
-You want each one to become a case in the AP mailbox, extracted with your AP cover sheet template.
+Your AP team forwards every vendor invoice to a Gmail label Paperwork/Invoices; you want each as a case in the AP mailbox, extracted with your AP cover sheet template.

 1Connect Gmail2New Automation3Configure trigger4Set destination5Turn on Extract6SaveSend a test invoice

-3. On the Trigger node, pick Gmail and set Gmail label to Paperwork/Invoices.
-Leave Capture From Email at its default of Sender + Subject + Files.
+3. On the Trigger node, pick Gmail, set Gmail label to Paperwork/Invoices.
+Leave Capture From Email at its default Sender + Subject + Files.

-4. On the Destination node, pick the AP mailbox and set Duplicate handling to Re-extract (so re-sends update the existing case).
+4. On the Destination node, pick the AP mailbox.

-5. On the Extract Data node, check Extract data with a template, pick the AP cover sheet template, and Done.
-The category is derived from the template's source.
+5. On Extract Data, check Extract data with a template, pick the AP cover sheet template, and Done.

 6. Click Save.